-Table 5: Irrigation management issues contributing to C grades Target Description Number % 1 New irrigation infrastructure is designed, installed and operated in accordance with industry best practice standard.
-0 0 2 Existing irrigation systems are maintained, calibrated, and operated to apply irrigation water at the optimal efficiency.
-3 10 3 & 4 All applications of irrigation water are justified on the basis of soil moisture data, climatic information and crop requirements.
-13 45 5 Staff are trained in the operation, maintenance and use of irrigation systems.
-0 0
+Table 5: Irrigation management issues contributing to C grades Target Description Le Level of Confidence Target Description # Lows # Mediums # Highs 1 New irrigation infrastructure is designed, installed and operated in accordance with industry best practice standard.
+Note if there has been no new infrastructure, this is recorded as not applicable.
+0 1 1 2 Existing irrigation systems are maintained, calibrated, and operated to apply irrigation water at the optimal efficiency.
+0 12 0 3 & 4 All applications of irrigation water are justified on the basis of soil moisture data, climatic information and crop requirements.
+3 9 0 5 Staff are trained in the operation, maintenance and use of irrigation systems.
+0 4 8

-From these results the key issues for irrigation management are:
+From these results, the key issues for irrigation management are: